Dawn Simpson - Deputy Head Teacher

 Emily Coburn - Teaching Assistant

-My name is Miss.
-Coburn and I am a Special Needs Teaching Assistant working between Year 1 and Year 2.
-I love working with the children in Key Stage 1 and share their enthusiasm for learning.
+I am a Teaching Assistant and I work in Year 4.
+I love working with the children and share their enthusiasm for learning.
 My passion in school is seeing the children progress and sharing the joys in their achievements.

 I love travelling and have been lucky enough to have been to Asia several times and have seen quite a few countries in Western Europe.
-I am very family orientated and spend most of my spare time running around after my son Jazey, who is 4.
+I am very family orientated and spend most of my spare time with my son.
 We love to read stories together, do lots of walking and get really messy with arts and crafts.

 Fiona Tindale - Class Teacher

-Outside of school I enjoy family time and having days out with my two young children who especially enjoy going to the farm.
+Outside of school I enjoy family time and having days out with my two young children who especially enjoy going to parks and for walks in the forest.

 Tim Pratt - Class Teacher